GM82skg/crashcam_CAD/README.md

 ![cam0](https://github.com/GM82skg/crashcam_CAD/blob/main/images/000.png)
 # "CRASHCAM" - Pi5 Camera - ENCLOSURE/CAD

-Hello, I am working in the commercial space, and this marks my first attempt to develop a compact, highly modular "crashcam" enclosure, utilizing the [**CinePi**](https://github.com/cinepi) project, to evaluate its suitability for our production needs.
+Hello, I am working in the commercial space, and this marks my first attempt to design a compact, highly modular "crashcam" enclosure, utilizing the [**CinePi**](https://github.com/cinepi) project, to evaluate its suitability for our production needs.

 **This work is still in progress and far from complete.**